FNALLPC/cms-das-pre-exercises/_episodes/05-CMSDASPreExercise-RemoteData.md

 ```
 {: .source}

 Note: the author of this exercise did not actually type out this command by hand!
 Rather, I first obtained a list of files using `eosls /store/user/dryu/DoubleMuon/crab_cmsdas_zpeak_test0/231110_214958/0000/`, and then used multiple cursors in Sublime Text/Visual Studio Code to turn the list into this long command.
 You could also generate the command programatically.
 Tricks like this often come in handy.
+Also note that the final file is less than 5GB in size.
+Many filesystems/networks do not do well with much larger files.
 {: .callout}

 Open the new `ZPeak.root` file , and plot the histogram.
 You should have many more events than the last exercise!